 Property rentals and other related overhead expenses incurred prior to a new restaurant opening are written off to the income statement in the period that they are incurred.
 Similarly, the costs of training new staff during the pre-opening phase are written-off as incurred.
-These expenses are included within cost of sales and are specific to the opening of that unit and not part of the Group's normal ongoing trading performance.
+These expenses are specific to the opening of that unit and not part of the Group's normal ongoing trading performance.